Silitonix/Larava/Document/Routing.md

 ## Classname and Namespaces

-the **`Route`** classname is for define new routes and related jobs to routing. router use namespace as directory name and classname as file name for your class.
+the **`Route`** classname is for define new routes and related jobs to routing. router use namespace as directory name and classname as file name for your class. route are stored in Route folder wich is each one separate by namespace file like for controllers you have **"Route/Controller.php"**

 **Class example**: